DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 When you withdraw cash from an ATM, you’re often given a choice of which notes you want to receive.
 Choose the smaller denominations when you can.
 If you get 50 notes, try to break them at larger stores or use them for higher-priced items.

-The symbol to denote the euro is €.
+The currency symbol for the euro is €.
 It’s not always clear where to place it.
-In the Netherlands, we always put in front of the amount.
+In the Netherlands, we always put it in front of the amount.
 Thus € 100.
 You can use a space or not.

 Every Coffee ☕️ Counts!